IcedTeaTech/IcedTeaTech/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my portfolio website
-- 🌱 I’m currently learning Svelte and Tailwind CSS
+- 🌱 I’m currently learning React and Tailwind CSS.
+Playing around with Svelte in my free time